padreygeneve/ExpertDrGeo/README.md

 New update  1.10.2025

-Sorry not working now

 Additions in the Erudite section: Expert System
-You need to load:
+You need to load in this order
 - DrGeo.pck.st
 - DrGeoFrench.pck.st
 - Myexpert2.10.pck.st
+- Be sure that filename ends with .pck.st

 Install these packages either by:
 - Dragging these files into DrGeo
 - Or placing them in the DrGeo/NewPackage folder and using Open a file / Install package to install them.

 new update 26 07 202